 Eligibility requirements for consideration for non-permanent residents are as follows:

 - You have been continuously and physically present in the U.S. for no less than ten years (as measured from the date you entered the country to the date of your Notice to Appear in Immigration Court).

 - You are able to demonstrate good moral character.

 - You can prove that deportation would create exceptional and extreme unusual hardship to a member of your family (spouse, child, parents) who is a U.S. citizen.

 - You have no convictions for any of the specific criminal offenses that would make you eligible for deportation, and ineligible for relief from removal.

 If you believe you may be eligible for cancellation of removal, schedule a consultation with an immigration attorney.

-Do you have a question for Henry Lim?
-During over 20 years of practicing law, he has helped more than 10,000 families with their immigration issues.
+Contact your deportation defense team at 407-897-8770 or email [email protected] to schedule your free consultation.
+Our first consultation is complementary.
+For over 20 years, immigration attorney Henry Lim has helped more than 10,000 families with their immigration issues.
 You can Ask Henry a question at [email protected] or submit a video question by sending a link to one of our channels.
-For legal assistance, email or call for an appointment: 407-897-8870.
-Our first consultation is complimentary.